-The Analog Output Tab will be available if your instrument is equipped with the -AO option.
+If your instrument is equipped with the -AO option, proceed with the following instructions:

 Mode- Your desired output mode; Current or Voltage.

 Process Variable Range- Displays the selected process variable range in the "Measurement Mode" section of the Input screen.